neil-vass/neil-vass-2/_posts/2025-05-21-a-tiny-bit-of-typography.markdown

 Changing fonts, spacing and other things still left me feeling pages looked like walls of text or distractingly spaced out.
 Similar amounts of content on my main [neil-vass.com blog](https://neil-vass.com/) or [other sites](https://www.joshwcomeau.com/css/the-importance-of-learning-css/) look much more readable and inviting.
 This is a topic I’d like to get better at in general: how can I know what’ll look good, or what tweaks to try when I’m not happy with something?
 Since most of the content right now is text, that means learning a little typography.
 I know this is a huge topic so I don't expect to get expert in it, but since I’m starting from pretty much zero knowledge a little learning will make a big difference.

-Here's a few highlights from the things I looked into, maybe someone else will find them useful too?
+Here’s a few highlights from the things I looked into, maybe someone else will find them useful too?

 A few online books